-They are only the also the most visited archaeological site in Mexico, but if you want a few more details — Teotihuacan is about 30 miles northeast of Mexico City, so an easy day trip if you’re already in the neighborhood.
+They are only the most visited archaeological site in Mexico, but if you want a few more details — Teotihuacan is about 30 miles northeast of Mexico City, so a fairly easy day trip if you’re already in the area.
 Its name means "City of the Gods" or "Birthplace of the Gods" because the Aztecs believed the Gods created the universe in this very spot.
 The city was thought to be built around 100 BC and continued to be built until 250 AD (wow).

 Favorite Things About Teotihuacan